Lost Soul Aside: Release

 Lost Soul Aside was released for PC (Windows) and PlayStation 5 on 29 August 2025.

-Lost Soul Aside was first revealed in a promotional video uploaded to Yang Bing's YouTube channel on 30 July 2016.
+Yang Bing unveiled Lost Soul Aside with a promotional video uploaded to his YouTube channel on 30 July 2016.
 During a press conference in March 2017, Sony Interactive Entertainment announced that the game had joined its China Hero Project.
 During a press conference in November 2022, the company announced that it would serve as the game's global publisher.
 The game was initially confirmed as a timed exclusive for PlayStation 4 in October 2016, but a PlayStation 5 version was confirmed in April 2021 and a PC version was confirmed in July 2023.
 Media outlets suggested that the PlayStation 4 version may have been canceled, as the most recent statement did not list PlayStation 4 among the supported platforms.

-During the PlayStation China 10th Anniversary Party in December 2024, Ultizero Games released a trailer revealing that Lost Soul Aside would launch on PlayStation 5 and PC in 2025.
-During the State of Play in February 2025, the studio released a trailer announcing the game's release date as 30 May 2025.
-In April 2025, the studio stated that the game was delayed to 29 August 2025.
+During the PlayStation China 10th Anniversary Party in December 2024, Ultizero Games released a trailer revealing that Lost Soul Aside would be released on PlayStation 5 and PC in 2025.
+During the State of Play in February 2025, the studio released a trailer announcing the release date as 30 May 2025.
+However, in April 2025, the studio stated that the release was moved to 29 August 2025.

 For the launch, Lost Soul Aside received a Standard Edition and a Digital Deluxe Edition for its digital versions.
 The latter adds extra content comprising a soundtrack, an art book, an Arena cosmetic (Golden Blaze), three weapon fragment cosmetics, and two accessories.
 The game became available for pre-order starting 19 February 2025.
 Kaser's initial reveal outfit (The Origin) and a few other items were bonus incentives for pre-ordering.

 For the launch, Lost Soul Aside received a Standard Edition for its physical disc version.
 This includes a voucher to redeem the pre-order bonus content comprising Kaser's initial reveal outfit (The Origin) and a few other items.

 Reception

 Lost Soul Aside received "mixed or average" reviews on PC and PlayStation 5 from critics, according to review aggregator website Metacritic.
+It was recommended by 22% of critics, according to review aggregator website OpenCritic.